A child in a blue jacket picking berries alongside an adult from lush green berry plants on a sunny day.

 Bishop's Orchards Farm Market & Winery

-Nancy L.: Bishop's Orchards is in the hands of the fifth generation of the Bishop family.
+Nancy L. said: Bishop's Orchards is in the hands of the fifth generation of the Bishop family.
 The original 52-acre farm was purchased in 1871.
 They offer u-pick, a winery, market, bakery, and more.
 Pick your own strawberries, blueberries, peaches, pears, and raspberries during the warmer months, as well as go apple picking and pumpkin picking in the Fall.
 Wine tastings are offered daily, without an appointment needed; this is a fun and unique date idea or getaway for NYC parents to attend their Wine Festival!

 Patty's Berries and Bunches

-Nancy L.: At Patty's Berries and Bunches, 24 varieties of berries are grown on the 40-acre farm.
+Nancy L. said: At Patty's Berries and Bunches, 24 varieties of berries are grown on the 40-acre farm.
 Pick strawberries, blueberries, blackberries, raspberries, or sugar snap peas and more throughout the season.
 Post picking, stop by the farm's Ice Cream Patch for homemade ice cream, which is seasonally made from their crops.

 Wickham's Fruit Farm

-Nancy L.: Dating back to 1661, Wickham's Fruit Farm is one of the oldest continually cultivated lands in the country.
+Nancy L. said: Dating back to 1661, Wickham's Fruit Farm is one of the oldest continually cultivated lands in the country.
 At 300 acres, it's also one the largest farms on Long Island's North Fork.
 Now it's your family's turn to give farming a try, at least for one afternoon!
 Wickham's invites families to u pick strawberries, raspberries, cherries, blueberries, and peaches, as well go as apple picking and pumpkin picking in the Fall.
 Additional fruit is grown too.
 They also have seasonal wagon rides, and exciting group farm tours.

 Bhavana Blueberries

-Nancy L.: Bhavana Blueberries is a certified organic blueberry farm that invites families to join in on the harvest during the peak season.
+Nancy L. said: Bhavana Blueberries is a certified organic blueberry farm that invites families to join in on the harvest during the peak season.
 Named after the Sanskrit concept "Bhavana," representing the cultivation of mind, body, and spirit, this farm strives to create a food community connecting the farm to the people.
 In addition to u pick blueberries, they also grow flowers, garlic, shallots, and culinary herbs, which are available at their farm stand.
 Families are welcome to picnic on the grounds free of charge or reserve a spot with amenities.

 Primary photo: Upparent